 This funding is to support your child's education and can help to buy new equipment and resources.

 You can apply by:

-- filling out an application form
+- completing an online application

 - asking the school to apply on your behalf